Updating the St. Louis region’s long-range transportation plan

 Results

 EWG established a set of 12 Guiding Principles, organized into three categories: our communities and region, our transportation system, and our process.
-These principles reflect important desired outcomes for the region and explicitly address priorities related to equity, resilience, and environmental sustainability that had not been part of the previous principles.
-The equity investment analysis highlighted how past investment decisions influenced the region and identified areas of need.
-For example, Black residents account for a disproportionate share of bicycle and pedestrian fatalities, and a disproportionate share of traffic fatalities occur in rural areas.
+These principles reflect important desired outcomes for the region and explicitly address priorities related to access, resilience, and environmental sustainability that had not been part of the previous principles.
+The investment analysis highlighted how past investment decisions influenced the region and identified areas of need.
+For example, certain communities experience a disproportionate share of bicycle and pedestrian fatalities, and a disproportionate share of traffic fatalities occur in rural areas.
 These results will assist the EWG in transportation decision-making for the next 25 years and beyond.